 SIM Swapping is a technique that hackers use to get that kind of control without ever getting anywhere near your actual phone.
 By using social engineering techniques like lying to customer support or bribing phone company employees, the crooks convince the phone company to switch a phone number from it’s current SIM card (the one in your phone) to a different SIM card (the one in the hacker’s phone).

 Once the phone number has been switched to the hacker’s SIM card, they can start contacting companies like Facebook, Twitter, or Google and claim they lost their password.
 This works all too often.
 And there is nothing you, the victim, can do about it.
-Even powerful tech entrepreneurs like Jack Dorsey, CEO of Twitter and famous Hollywood personalities like Jessica Alba, can be, and are, victimized.
+Even powerful tech entrepreneurs like Jack Dorsey, former CEO of Twitter and famous Hollywood personalities like Jessica Alba, can be, and are, victimized.